-Sennheiser usually pays little mind to gimmicks and marketing ploys, and instead puts all of its efforts toward functionality and sound quality.
+Sennheiser usually pays little mind to gimmicks and marketing ploys and instead puts all of its efforts toward functionality and sound quality.
 The company takes that same approach to the Sennheiser PXC 550-II noise cancelling headphones, a long-awaited upgrade to the first-generation model.
-Noise cancelling performance keeps up with best-in-class alternatives from Sony and Bose, but for the reasonable price of $199.
-Sure, they aren’t the sexiest set of headphones, and don’t have cool software tricks, but that’s the charm of the PXC 550-II: simplicity and performance come first.
+Active noise cancelling (ANC) performance keeps up with best-in-class alternatives from Sony and Bose, but for a reasonable price under $200 USD.

-- Remote workers should consider these high-value headphones, again, for their ANC performance that blocks out noisy neighbors.
+Commuters and air travelers will appreciate the compact nature of the PXC 550-II and the good active noise cancelling (ANC) performance.
+Remote workers should consider this high-value headset, again, for its ANC performance that blocks out noisy neighbors.
 The battery life can get you through multiple workdays before requiring a recharge.

 Here’s a cheat sheet for gesture controls during media playback: